What are Scope 1 2 3 Emissions?

 For instance, consider the following scenario.

 Company one is renting a poorly insulated building meaning this business has high scope 1 emissions.
 A large amount of energy is used to maintain an optimum working temperature.
-Yet company one is working hard to create a more sustainable supply chain, building positive supplier relationships to reduce upstream and downstream indirect emissions.
+Yet company one is working hard to create a more sustainable value chain, building positive supplier relationships to reduce upstream and downstream indirect emissions.

 Now, consider another company, company two.
 Company two is a manufacturing organization operating in a small warehouse.
 This company has the funds to install a high-tech efficient heating, ventilation, and air conditioning (HVAC) system.
 The scope 1 emissions of company two will be significantly lower than that of company one.
 Yet company two is using a stock management system with suppliers located across the globe.
 This will heighten the organization’s scope 3 emissions due to the strategic operational choices made.
 Substantial scope 3 emissions mean company two emits more GHGs than company one, an outcome only visible if all scope emissions are considered and the appropriate responsibility is assigned.